College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 7 p.m.
 ET, FS1

-SDCCU Stadium, San Diego, California
+SDCCU Stadium, San Diego

 The Holiday Bowl is often one of the most exciting and high-scoring games during the bowl season, but that is likely to change with the Wildcats and the Utes doing battle.
 Both teams have strong defenses that are capable of playing shut-down football.

 Northwestern (8-5) made it all the way to the Big Ten title game, but Pat Fitzgerald's team could not stay with high-powered Ohio State.
-The Wildcats will attempt to get back to winning football here by asking quarterback Clayton Thorson to keep his cool and make plays with consistently.
-Thorson has completed 60.6 percent of his passes while while throwing for 2,942 yards.
-His 15-14 TD-interception ratio is troubling.
+The Wildcats will attempt to get back to winning football by asking quarterback Clayton Thorson to keep his cool and make plays with consistently.
+Thorson has completed 60.6 percent of his passes while while throwing for 2,942 yards, and his 15-14 TD-interception ratio is troubling.

 Utah (9-4) has suffered a series of injuries at the skill positions that will make it difficult to move the ball consistently on offense.
 The Utes will depend on linebacker Chase Hansen, who lives in the opponent's backfield.
-He has 22 tackles for loss heading into the bowl game.
-His ability to come up with big stops is one of the primary reasons Utah is favored by seven points.
+He has 22 tackles for loss heading into the bowl game, and his ability to come up with big stops is one of the primary reasons Utah is favored by seven points.

 Prediction: Northwestern 23, Utah 13